mwa28/CUDA-Programming/README.md

-# CUDA-Programming
+# Applied CUDA C Parallel Programming Algorithms
-Applications and Project for CUDA C Programming
+Labs and Project using CUDA C in Visual Studio with CUDA 10.0 and OpenCV 4.0.1